What Do White Roses Mean?

 Most commonly, white flowers’ meaning is connected to purity and innocence, which has made the blooms a long-time favorite for those wishing to express the very truest of true love.
 For this reason, white roses as part of bridal rose bouquets are almost a given.

-White Flowers a Symbol of Fidelity and Purity
+In the Past White Flowers Symbolize More than Fidelity and Purity

 In Victorian times, the meaning of white roses and white hydrangeas was slightly different.
 While white flower arrangements could mean innocence and honesty of intention, it was also considered that white flowers meant the loss of passion.